...

 When a fault occurs, speed is everything to prevent system damage.

-For overload protection, Thermal Magnetic units have a slower, time-delayed response based on heating the bimetallic strip.
-Electronic MCCBs can react almost instantaneously or with adjustable delays, offering better coordination and faster protection, particularly against short-circuits and ground faults.
+For overload protection, Thermal-Magnetic units have a slower, fixed time-delay based on the physical heating of the metal strip.
+Electronic MCCBs, however, monitor signals in real-time.
+They can react almost instantaneously or with precise, user-defined delays, ensuring better coordination and faster fault clearance.

 Modern business operations demand data.